Business and Finance

 Information on casino

-As a matter of fact, illegal casinos are often in need of more personnel and organization levels as they depend mostly on organized crime for protection, finance and debt-collection (Champlain, 2004).
+As a matter of fact, illegal casinos are often in need of more personnel and organization levels as they depend mostly on organized crime for protection, finance and debt collection (Champlain, 2004).
 Gambling has a historical link with organized crime (Asbury et al., 1995).

 Financial costs

 The wage rate in the casino is lower in comparison with the overall wage rate average in the economy.
-Another question was probed by the researchers that if the casinos work as cannabis for the hospitality and other entertainment industries with a substitution effect (Morse and Goss, 2007).
+Another question was probed by the researchers if the casinos work as cannabis for the hospitality and other entertainment industries with a substitution effect (Morse and Goss, 2007).

 References